 |- Original Setup -

 Real life Practice - My Baader Herschel wedge and camera setup would not achieve in focus as it was originally configured when purchased, I was about 1/2 inch shy of pure visual greatness.
 My solution was to swap out the 2" eyepiece holder with a low profile 1 1/4 one along with replacing my Stellarvue 40mm visual back with a 20mm low profile visual back - Problem solved both for imaging and observing - perfect!

 Real Life Practice - My Daystar Quark in focus problem was solved by using the low profile visual back I purchased from Stellarvue along with the 1 1/4 eyepiece holder solved my visual and imaging problems.

-Real Life Challenge: My new Daystar Calcium H Line gave me fits for visual use I could not get enough in-focus using an eyepiece, however I could direct mount my ZWO camera and get perfect focus with almost 98% full disk views for imaging.
-To solve my visual observing challenge I bought one male to female adapter and un-threaded the nose from the eye piece, used the adapter and mounted it direct to the back of the Quark Calcium H - now I can observe using the Quark Calcium H. The pit fall to this set up comes when you want to change eyepieces - you need to un-thread it from the Quark and re-attach the other eyepiece vice drop in.
+Real Life Challenge: My new Daystar Calcium H Line gave me fits for visual because I could not get enough in-focus using an eyepiece, however I could direct mount my ZWO camera and get perfect focus with almost 98% full disk views for imaging.
+To solve my visual observing challenge I bought one male to the female adapter and un-threaded the nose from the eyepiece, used the adapter, and mounted it directly to the back of the Quark Calcium H - now I can observe using the Quark Calcium H. The pitfall to this set up comes when you want to change eyepieces - you need to un-thread it from the Quark and re-attach the other eyepiece vice drop in.
 A good zoom eyepiece will help avoid having to switch out the eyepieces for a different view, just use the zoom.